 Conclusion

-As you can see, living in a mobile home park lot rent varies drastically across the nation but it’s still one of the most cost-effective housing choices.
+As you can see, living in a mobile home park is one of the most cost-effective housing choices in the nation.
+Of course, it varies by state and by location within the state.

 We’d love to know how much you pay for your mobile home park lot rent.
 Add it in the comments below!